 |Pull Request or Patch supplied:||No||Resolution:||end of life|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||21245|

 When linking a Spatialite database table with two columns as primary key to QGIS 2.10, strange things happen.

 Adding a record(s) using "add feature" in editing mode, it enters 'ERROR' in the fields that were added.
 After saving and reloading the table, the new records are no longer null.

 Adding a column using "new column" in editing mode, all the record fields change to 'ERROR' except for the first record.
 After saving the table, all the records disappear.
 Closing and reopening the table brings them all back, including the new column.

 It also has python code issues using dataProvider() to access records.

 After reviewing bug report 8636, I changed the primary key fields to TEXT type, but this didn't make a difference.

 To test this I used a new spatialite database (test.sqlite) and adding a single table (testPrimaryKeys) with three fields (id1, id2, field).

-#1 Updated by Jukka Rahkonen almost 5 years ago
+#1 Updated by Jukka Rahkonen over 5 years ago

 I can reproduce the behaviour.
 For example, adding a new record shows just ERRORs in QGIS but having a look at the database with spatialite-gui once the changes have been saved shows that a new row was inserted right.